It’s a very clever brush, but you don’t necessarily need these features

-At 30 second intervals, you get no visual indications on the screen to change quadrant.
+At 30 second intervals, you get no visual indications on-screen to change quadrant.
 At 2 minutes you get no notification to end the clean.
 This is because you have the on-screen timer, but I am not sure how I feel about this.

 Essentially you are left to brush your teeth for as little or long as you like.

-Of course, the blue teeth that change colour are giving you the visual clues you need to spend time cleaning each section of the mouth, but I would have preferred the option to enable the timer and pacer when using the app, even if I continued to brush longer because I had missed areas.
+Of course, the blue teeth that change color are giving you the visual clues you need to spend time cleaning each section of the mouth.
+But, I would have preferred the option to enable the timer and pacer when using the app, even if I continued to brush longer because I had missed areas.

 For the record, there is also a separate Oral-B Fun Zone app, which in Oral-B’s words is ‘a gamification and social sharing experience that makes brushing fun’.